hydroper/as3parser/docs/features.md

 ({x, y} = p); // record
 ```

+Array destructuring can be used to destructure `Array`, `Vector` and tuples.

 ## Enhanced variables

 Variables are block-scoped and can shadow others in the same scope, if the compiler option `variables` is `"next"`: